JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

   |-- todo.spec
 ```

 In the **dist** folder you find your new Windows program, all ready to hand over someone, who does not have Python on their system.

-> Note: Packaged files and outcomes of a build process are often refered to as **build artifacts** or just **artifacts**.
+> Note: Packaged files and outcomes of a build process are often referred to as **build artifacts** or just **artifacts**.

 One thing to think about when building applications is that in order to build your program again after you have changed something in the python code, you need to delete the **dist** folder and run the `pyinstaller` command again with the same arguments to get the application compiled.
 This may bring some questions to your mind such as: